Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 4. Adjust directory ACLs to only permit the user to write files without being able to list the directory or read the files.
-This is required because the uploader user credentials must be embedded in the offline collector so we do not want these missused to alter any of the other uploads.
+This is required because the uploader user credentials must be embedded in the offline collector so we do not want these misused to alter any of the other uploads.

 ![Adjusting directory permissions to only provide write access](directory_permissions.png)